 Vyšehrad Beer Garden

 Though it also has notable city views, what makes Vyšehrad Beer Garden (Na Hradbach) popular is its delicious selection of food.
 With a few guys from Bosnia behind the grill serving up a variety of meats and vegetables, you’ll want to make sure to come hungry!
 I couldn’t get enough of the stuffed mushrooms.
-So, order up a cold Gambrinus, Kozel beer, or Pilsner beer and some delicious grilled food and relax at one of Prague’s largest beer gardens.
+So, order up a cold Gambrinus, Kozel, or Pilsner beer and some delicious grilled food and relax at one of the largest Prague beer gardens.

-And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden worth checking out.
+And though we didn’t have time to visit, we’ve heard that Riegrovy Sady is another beer garden in Prague worth checking out.

 Attend a Prague Beer Festival